 Find out what ELIA working groups have developed in the past months and take part in the conversation.

-This session will focus on sharing experiences and knowledge on existing and emerging methods on how to support students in their artistic career development.
+This session will focus on sharing experiences and knowledge on existing and emerging approaches on how to support students in their artistic career development.

-What are the skills that artists might need to be able to make a living from their artistic practice?
-Are Higher Arts Education institutions integrating these skills into the curriculum or are they being taught as extra-curricular subjects?
+What are the skills that artists need in order to make a living from their artistic practice?
+Are Higher Arts Education institutions integrating these skills into the curriculum or are these taught in extra-curricular programmes?

-In this session we share insights from the project NXT Making a Living from the Arts and hope to hear questions and best practices from our members.
+In this session, we share insights from the project NXT Making a Living from the Arts and engage in conversation with ELIA members.